hanspaerna/q3js-kob/README.md

 This fork includes many changes and new features:
   - Server's admin UI that can be opened right in the game by pressing F2!
+  - Quake 3's client config can be customized on the website before joining
   - Integrated in-game chat that streams messages from Q3 server and allows sending them via website
   - Automatic downloading of custom player models to web clients
   - Server file manager for uploading player models and maps, if you are authenticated